-Thats where your development team come in.
+That’s where your development team come in.
 They’ll help you plan your community and ultimately weave the components together.
 They’ll customise, optimise, refine and expand.
 Broadly speaking, the role of a development partner breaks down into three elements:

 - Planning.
 Perhaps we are biased being a development agency ourselves, but it’s our belief that any development team worthy of building your community should also have a few ideas on how to improve and refine the concept you take to them.
-Even if the front end of your community is planned down to the last pixel, there’s always ways to optimise the user experience.
+Even if the front end of your community is planned down to the last pixel, there are always ways to optimise the user experience.

 - Building.
-Installing Buddypress and the plugins you need is just the start of the job.
+Installing BuddyPress and the plugins you need is just the start of the job.
 Good developers will review every element and ensure they work in concert.
-Need to link to third party services like Facebook?
+Need to link to third-party services like Facebook?
 Want to leverage Social Login to make onboarding easier?
-Developers will make sure this is all put in place, while ensuring your page load times are optimised and security is maintained.
+Developers will make sure this is all put in place while ensuring your page load times are optimised and security is maintained.